ovh/docs/pages/platform/data-processing/35_HOWTO_use_object_storage/guide.en-sg.md

 - The input file 'wordcount.txt' used by the following samples is available [Here](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/wordcount.txt).
 The wordcount.txt file should be uploaded in the container you're using when submitting a job.
 Please refer to this documentation that explains how to create a Swift container [Getting started with the Swift API](../../public-cloud/getting_started_with_the_swift_api/).

-## Read data in the current container with Apache Spark using OpenStack Swift API
+## Read data in the container specified when submitting your job using OpenStack Swift API

 Find below the code in Python that: